ci-compass/cicf/week02-python-and-jupyter/README.md

 not conflict with the packages you installed using `pip` for your projects.

-Typically, for each of your Python projects, you will create its own lightweight, isolated virtual environment, usually inside the project directory.
-And then you will install the packages each project need in its own virtual environment.
+Typically, for each of your Python projects, you will create your own lightweight, isolated virtual environment, usually inside the project directory.
+And then you will install the packages each project needs in its own virtual environment.

 (Although in this tutorial, you will note that you just set up a